 If you skipped some points, no judgement!
 It is preeeety long…

-But if this helped shape your trip and gave you ideas on things to visit and do in the Cotswolds, my heart is happy.
+If this helped shape your trip and gave you ideas on things to visit and do in the Cotswolds, my heart is happy.
+These are just few of the Cotswolds hidden gems we’ve seen so far and I have a feeling our list will keep on growing.

 If you also want a family shoot or a couple / engagement session, we can’t wait to meet with you!

-My purpose with this article was to make you excited about visiting some of these Cotswolds hidden gems and hopefully, our paths will one day, cross as well.
+My purpose with this article was to make you excited about visiting some of these Cotswolds hidden gems.
+Hopefully, our paths will one day, cross as well.